inkarkat/vim-asciinema/README.md

                             Insert a specific point on a recording's timeline, which can be used for navigation within the recording or to automate the player.
-It's inserted after the current record and appears at the same time.
+It's inserted after the current frame and appears at the same time.

     :AsciinemaInsertCommentAtCursor {comment}
                             Insert a comment at the recording's current cursor position.
-It will appear after the current record and does not modify the cursor position, so any following records will overwrite it (unless they jump elsewhere).
+It will appear after the current frame and does not modify the cursor position, so any following records will overwrite it (unless they jump elsewhere).